LukeL152/logical-books_flask/README.md

 *   **General Ledger:** View a summary of each account's activity, including opening and closing balances, debits, credits, and the year-to-date net change.
 *   **Income Statement:** Generate a simple profit and loss report showing total income, total expenses, and net income.
 *   **Balance Sheet:** View a snapshot of your financial position with a report on your assets, liabilities, and equity.
+*   **Statement of Cash Flows:** Shows how cash is moving in and out of the business.
 *   **Budgeting:** Set monthly budgets for different expense categories and track your spending against them.
+*   **Fixed Asset Management:** Track fixed assets and automatically calculate and record depreciation.
+*   **Inventory Management:** Track inventory levels and automatically create journal entries for sales and cost of goods sold.
+*   **Accrual Accounting:** Create and manage accruals with automatic reversing entries.
+*   **Recurring Transactions:** Automatically detect and manage recurring transactions.
 *   **Database Migrations:** Your data is safe!
 The application uses Flask-Migrate to manage database schema changes without deleting your data.

 ## How it Works